decred/politeia/README.md

     └── certs
         ├── ca.crt
         ├── clients
+        │    ├── politeiad
+        │    │   ├── ca.crt
+        │    │   ├── client.politeiad.crt
+        │    │   └── client.politeiad.key
+        │    ├── politeiawww
+        │    │   ├── ca.crt
+        │    │   ├── client.politeiawww.crt
+        │    │   └── client.politeiawww.key
         │    └── root
         │        ├── ca.crt
         │        ├── client.root.crt
         │        └── client.root.key
         └── node
             ├── ca.crt
             ├── node.crt
             └── node.key

 These are the certificates required to run a CockroachDB node locally.
-This includes creating a CA certificate, a node certificate, and a client certificate for the root user.
+This includes creating a CA certificate, a node certificate, and client certificates for the root user, politeiad user, and politeiawww user.
 The root user is used to setup the databases and can be used to open a sql shell.
 Each client directory contains all of the certificates required to connect to the database with that user.

-The node directory contains the certificates for running a CockroachDB instance locally.
+The node directory contains the certificates for running a CockroachDB instance on localhost.
 Directions for generating node certificates when deploying a CockroachDB cluster can be found in the [CockroachDB manual deployment docs](https://www.cockroachlabs.com/docs/stable/manual-deployment.html).